GNGscr/Thaiislands/README.md

 - Supports **Hebrew** and **English** with `dir="rtl"`/`ltr` rendering
 - Text, layouts, and animations adapt to language choice
 - Toggle available in top-right menu
+    - also displays animation to reflect the change

 ---